 We support the local women’s refuge with parcels of toiletries, Easter eggs, etc., and give money so that the children based there can buy small presents for their mothers on Mother’s Day.

-We also support Eastbourne’s Food Bank and will be holding informal events to raise money and provide items for the Food Bank.
+We also support the Eastbourne Food Bank and will be holding informal events to raise money and provide items for the Food Bank.

 Every autumn we fill shoe-boxes with small gifts to be given to children in deprived areas of South-East Europe; this is part of the Love in a Box project, run by the Eastbourne-based charity Mustard Seed Relief Mission.